xiaoniuniu89/Sudoku-P3/README.md

 - As a user I want a digital version of sudoku to avoid paper waste.
 - As a user I want varying levels of difficulty to suit the mood I am in or to train myself to get better at sudoku.
 - As a user I want the option to get hints to the correct solution whenever I need it.
+- As a user I want to know if my solution is correct or not.
 - As a user I want to be able to pencil in numbers that can be edited later.
 - As a user, I want to know how long it takes me to complete a puzzle.